LuizSP5/ServerServices/networking/docker.md

 version Show the docker version information wait Block until a container stops, then print its exit code
 ```
+run Run a command in a new container
 Parameters for command **#run**
 ```
   -d run in background